5.0 from 9 votes

 Directions

-• Toast the guajillos and ancho chiles over medium to medium-low heat.Turn continuously to prevent them from burning.
-When hot and fragrant remove from the heat, and rinse them.
-Transfer the chilis inside a pot with 4 cups of simmering low-sodium, chicken broth.
-Turn off the heat, cover and let them hydrate and soften.
+• Toast guajillo and ancho chiles on a comal over medium-low heat, turning frequently, until fragrant.
+Quickly remove from heat, rinse, and add to a pot with 4 cups of simmering chicken broth.
+Cover, turn off heat, and let the chiles soak and soften.

-• Meanwhile, brown the potatoes in a little bit of oil (medium heat.)
-Season them with salt to taste (1/2 tsp of kosher.)
-Set aside until needed.
+• Meanwhile, brown the potatoes in a little oil over medium heat.
+Season with salt to taste.

 Recipe Video